Neural Posterior Estimation with guaranteed exact coverage: the ringdown of GW150914: Approximate posteriors for all parameters

 \section{Approximate posteriors for all parameters}

-In this Appendix we show the uncalibrated 68\% and 95\% marginal distributions for the full six-dimensional posteriors from the GW150914 ringdown analysis, together with the same credible regions inferred with {\tt pyRing} as a reference.
+In Fig.~\ref{figapp} we show the uncalibrated 68\% and 95\% marginal distributions for the full six-dimensional posteriors from the GW150914 ringdown analysis, together with the same credible regions inferred with {\tt pyRing} as a reference.